 My approach

-Understanding what is going on for you at the moment
+A space for what is going on for you right now

 Whatever brings you here, I welcome you.